 “The GCIE designation is an affirmation of the exceptional work being done here at WSB,” says Joan Schmit, professor and American Family Insurance Distinguished Chair of Risk Management and Insurance at the Wisconsin School of Business.
 “It’s not just about the commitment of our faculty members, which is truly significant, but it’s also about how we design our programs to prepare our students academically and professionally for when they leave here.
 The risk and insurance industry is constantly changing and so are our teaching objectives.
 Are we doing everything we possibly can to position them as inspiring future leaders?
 This designation is a sign that we’re on the right road.”

-Schmit represented WSB at the IIS Global Insurance Forum in London in July where designees were announced.
+Schmit will represent WSB at the IIS Global Insurance Forum in London this July where designees will be announced.